-The real-time vehicle emission inventory based on Street-Level On-road Vehicle Emission (SLOVE) Model 153 154 developed in our previous study (Lv et al., 2020), which was based on the real-time traffic condition data from AMap, was used in both regional and local air quality models.
-In our simulation, the concentrations of NO, NO2, 155 156 and $O_3$ excluding contributions from vehicle emissions were used as background concentrations at the roof level, 157 avoiding the double counting in the coupling process.
-These background concentrations were simulated by CMAQ-158 ISAM model, in which the emissions were divided into mobile and other four emission groups to trace their contributions separately, and details were presented in our previous study (Lv et al., 2020).
-In addition, the influence 159 160 of atmospheric turbulence and building geometry on the vertical mixing of background concentration was 161 considered (vertical mixing scheme).
-The ratios of wind speed at surface and roof levels were used as a proxy to calculate the contribution of background concentration over street canyons to the near-ground level (Benavides et 162 al., 2019).
-In this scheme, the surface wind was from MLSCF scheme when the gird receptor is located within the 163 street canyon, and otherwise the logarithmic wind profile was used to calculate the wind speed at the specified 164 height, and details were showed in the Supplement Section S2.
-Finally, combined with the vehicle-induced primary 165 $NO_x$ concentration calculated by the RLINE kernel, the high spatial resolution $NO_2$ map could be simulated 166 167 considering the photochemical process of $NO_x$ .
-In this study, a simplified two-reaction scheme, including the 168 photolysis of $NO_2$ and the oxidation of NO, was incorporated into the model to characterize the photochemical process of NOx (details in the Supplement Section S3), which has been successfully applied in the SIRANE 169 170 dispersion model (Soulhac et al., 2017).
+156 The real-time vehicle emission inventory used in both regional and local air quality models was based on Street-157 Level On-road Vehicle Emission (SLOVE) Model developed in our previous study (Lv et al., 2020), which was 158 based on the real-time traffic condition data from AMap.
+The daily averaged NOx emission from on-road vehicles in Beijing in 2019 was estimated to be 136.0 Mg, of which emissions from heavy duty vehicles and heavy duty 159 trucks accounted for 31% and 34%, respectively.
+In our simulation, the concentrations of NO, NO2, and $O_3$ 160 161 excluding contributions from vehicle emissions were used as background concentrations at the roof level, avoiding the double counting in the coupling process.
+These background concentrations were simulated by CMAQ-ISAM 162 model, in which the emissions were divided into local mobile and other four emission groups to trace their 163 contributions separately, so the influence of non-local vehicle emissions was considered, and details were presented 164 in our previous study (Ly et al., 2020).
+The spatial resolution of the innermost domain in both WRF and CMAO 165 model was 1.33 km×1.33 km.
+In addition, the influence of atmospheric turbulence and building geometry on the 166 167 vertical mixing of background concentration was considered (vertical mixing scheme).
+The ratios of wind speed at 168 surface and roof levels were used as a proxy to calculate the contribution of background concentration over street canyons to the near-ground level (Benavides et al., 2019).
+In this scheme, the surface wind was from MLSCF 169 170 scheme when the gird receptor is located within the street canyon, and otherwise the logarithmic wind profile was 171 used to calculate the wind speed at the specified height, and details were showed in the Supplement Section S2.
+172 Finally, combined with the vehicle-induced primary $NO_x$ concentration calculated by the RLINE kernel, the high spatial resolution $NO_2$ map could be simulated considering the photochemical process of $NO_x$ .
+In this study, a 173 174 simplified two-reaction scheme, including the photolysis of NO2 and the oxidation of NO, was incorporated into the model to characterize the photochemical process of $NO_x$ (details in the Supplement Section S3), which has been 175 176 successfully applied in the SIRANE dispersion model (Soulhac et al., 2017).

-172 2.2 Development for MLSCF scheme
+178 2.2 Development for MLSCF scheme

-173 2.2.1 The database of street canyon geometry
+179 2.2.1 The database of street canyon geometry